-Faculty and students in all academic disciplines at ASU are encouraged to submit proposals.
+Faculty in all academic disciplines at Appalachian State University are encouraged to submit proposals.
 Faculty members, in consultation with their selected student, complete an on-line application due by the deadline dates listed.
-The proposals are reviewed by a faculty committee, with the quality of the proposal as the primary selection criterion.
-Students must be enrolled full-time (minimum of 12 credit hours) in the fall or spring semesters.
-They must take at least one summer session class (for summer URA's) to be eligible for the URA program.
-It is the Faculty Mentor's responsibility to make sure the student meets this requirement prior to applying.
+The proposals are peer-reviewed with the quality of the proposal as the primary selection criterion.
+Reviewers are from a variety of disciplines.
+Undergraduate students must be enrolled full-time (minimum of 12 credit hours) in the fall or spring semesters.
+They must take at least one summer session class to be eligible for the summer URA program.
+It is the Faculty mentor's responsibility to make sure the student meets this requirement prior to applying.
+EHRA non-Faculty employees are not eligible for URA funding at this time.

 Frequently Asked Questions